Which students have priority for being on campus in the spring?

-How will I find out about clubs and activities that will be available digitally in the fall?
+How will I find out about clubs and activities that will be available digitally?
 How do I join them?

 Clubs and activities are hosted on our student engagement site, The Hub.
 Organizations will continue to operate, but with limited in-person engagements.
 We will be encouraging student group leaders to keep their organization’s page updated and work with groups to create meaningful opportunities for community connections.
 We will continue to advertise these opportunities on the College’s event calendar, on the Student Activities webpage and social media (Instagram/Facebook).

 How will student activities be scheduled in ways that are fair for students in all time zones?